columbiafsae/website/team/team.2006.md

 ## Car 132

-The 2006 car was designed over a two year period, spanning Fall 2004 to Spring 2006.
+The 2006 car was designed over a two year period, spanning fall 2004 to spring 2006.
 This was the first car from Columbia to pass the rigorous technical inspection.
-Due to an unfortunate accident on the practice track the car was unable to compete in the dynamic events, however the competition experience was immensely beneficial.
+Due to an unfortunate accident on the practice track, the car was unable to compete in the dynamic events.
+However, the competition experience was immensely beneficial.
 Additionally, CUSAE brought members from all class years to the competition, ensuring that the benefits of the competition will be retained in the organization.

 <table>
   <thead><tr>